-Chicago is a city renowned for its diverse food scene, which includes some of the top Jewish delis in the country.
+The Northeastern part of the country is renowned for its diverse food scene, and we include our list of the top Jewish delis in Chicago.
 Whether you’re looking for a classic corned beef on rye or something a little out of the ordinary, these delis keep it real.
 And before you say “New York City has the best Jewish delis“, let’s investigate this further.

 But let’s start with a little backstory of why Jewish delis rise to the occasion when it comes to the overstuffed sandwiches and the meats they use.